ItsTato/LuaTkinter/README.md

 -- No code can be run after this is called, assign anything you need before this!
 ```

 This example program creates a new Window with the title "*Example Program*".
-You can take this as a template and expand further on it using the LuaTkinter documentation (**CURRENTLY NOT AVAILABLE**) or you can [check out some examples](https://github.com/ItsTato/LuaTkinter/tree/edge/Examples)!
+You can take this as a template and expand further on it using the LuaTkinter documentation (**CURRENTLY NOT AVAILABLE**) or you can also [check out some examples](https://github.com/ItsTato/LuaTkinter/tree/edge/Examples) made for your convenience.